Skip to main content

 Registers global middleware to run for every route.

-• middlewareList: Either middleware classes or a structured object with preHandlerMiddlewareList and postHandlerMiddlewareList to control the phase.
+• middlewareList: Either middleware service identifiers (class references or symbols) or a structured object with preHandlerMiddlewareList and postHandlerMiddlewareList to control the phase.
 See Middleware.

 Notes: